under-the-oaks/ColdCase-Documentation/Writerside/topics/Best-Practises.md

 # Best Practices

+This is outlining the guidelines we as Under the Oaks set ourselves to follow when working on the project.
+This includes coding, documentation and working with git.

 ## Story duration - Actual

 After completing each issue it is mandatory to note your time spend on the issue.
 Use the "Actual" field of the issue